 In addition, these improvements often occur very quickly.

-Although concerns have been raised that higher protein intake on low-carb diets may lead to kidney problems, a recent 12-month study found that very low carb intake did not increase the risk of kidney disease (18).
+Although concerns have been raised that higher protein intake on low carb diets may lead to kidney problems, a 12-month study found that a very low carb intake didn’t increase the risk of kidney disease (18).